Dear Reader, hi!

 This having been said, the feedback I’ve been getting so far suggests that most readers still come away from Jagged Dreams thinking this novel is really about tender mind-wanderings, lustful love and the struggle of keeping one’s promises.

-The prologue focusing on the aggression perpetrated on Tamara sets the plot in motion.
+The prologue focuses on the aggression perpetrated on Tamara sets the plot in motion.

 Later, a couple of red-herrings – loose connections to the preceding novel, Risking-me, where Tamara is first introduced, in opposition to Alex, contending for Emilie’s affection – refresh the issue of domestic violence within the lesbian community, my community.